AdobeDocs/marketo.en/help/marketo/product-docs/personalization/segmentation-and-snippets/snippets/approve-a-snippet-with-no-draft.md

 1. Select an option in the Approve Snippet dialog box and click **Approve**:

     * **Update all**: This option will not create drafts of the approved assets using the snippet.
 All assets get the updates and maintain their prior statuses.
 A progress module appears on the top right side of the screen; it can be closed at any time.
-To restore it, right-click the snippet name and select Show Approval Status.&nbsp;
+To restore it, right-click the snippet name and select Show Approval Status.
     * **Create drafts**: This option will create drafts of the approved assets using the snippet.
 Select this option if snippet changes need to be reviewed first.
 All drafts must be approved manually.

    ![](assets/snippet-dialog-box.png)